geckosio/simple-chat-app-example/README.md

 ## About

-This example uses [@geckos.io/server](https://www.npmjs.com/package/@geckos.io/server) (2.2.2) on the node server and a minified version of [@geckos.io/client](https://www.npmjs.com/package/@geckos.io/client) (2.2.2) in the index.html file.
-You will find all minified version of @geckos.io/client [here](https://github.com/geckosio/geckos.io/tree/master/bundles).
+This example uses geckos.io v2.2.2.

 ## How To Start